karx/homepage/_posts/2025-09-30-poker-hands-ai-development.md

 ---

-# From Intent to App: A Deep Dive into My AI-Driven Development Workflow

 For any poker player who takes the game seriously, the journey is one of continuous learning.

  It’s a game of incomplete information, where long-term success is built not on single hands, but on a foundation of solid decisions.
-The desire to improve is constant, and that improvement begins with measurement.
+The desire to improve is constant, and that improvement begins with **measurement**.

  How do you know if you’re making better decisions?
  How do you spot the patterns in your play, find your leaks, and build the self-awareness to stay confident through the inevitable swings of variance?[^29]